ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

         * CALL 'VIRTEL' takes one parameter with maximum size 2048 bytes 01 PARAMETRES-VIRTEL-FAC8.
             02 VIRTEL-FONCTION-FAC8 PIC X(10) VALUE 'SENDPAGW'.
             02 VIRTEL-CODE-RETOUR-FAC8 PIC 9(02) VALUE 0.
             02 VIRTEL-PAGE-HTML PIC X(10) VALUE 'WEB2VIRT'.
             02 VIRTEL-REPERTOIRE PIC X(10) VALUE 'DEMO '.
             02 VIRTEL-FILLER-FAC8 PIC X(2016).
         01 PARAMETRES-VIRTEL-FAE6.
             02 VIRTEL-FONCTION-FAE6 PIC X(10) VALUE 'SENDTABW'.
             02 VIRTEL-CODE-RETOUR-FAE6 PIC 9(02) VALUE 0.
             02 VIRTEL-LONG-NOM PIC 9(02).
             02 VIRTEL-LONG-POSTE PIC 9(02).
             02 VIRTEL-NBR-POSTE PIC 9(03).
             02 VIRTEL-FAE6-DATA.
                 05 VIRTEL-NOM PIC X(08).
                 05 VIRTEL-POSTE-01 PIC X(10).
                 05 VIRTEL-POSTE-02 PIC X(10).
                 05 VIRTEL-POSTE-03 PIC X(10).
                 05 VIRTEL-POSTE-04 PIC X(10).
                 05 VIRTEL-POSTE-05 PIC X(10).
                 05 VIRTEL-POSTE-06 PIC X(10).
                 05 VIRTEL-POSTE-07 PIC X(10).
                 05 VIRTEL-POSTE-08 PIC X(10).
                 05 VIRTEL-POSTE-09 PIC X(10).
                 05 VIRTEL-FILLER-FAE6 PIC X(1937).
             02 VIRTEL-FAE6-DATA1 REDEFINES VIRTEL-FAE6-DATA.
                 05 VIRTEL-NOM1 PIC X(08).
                 05 VIRTEL-POSTE1-01 PIC X(10).
                 05 VIRTEL-POSTE1-02 PIC X(10).
                 05 VIRTEL-POSTE1-03 PIC X(10).
                 05 VIRTEL-POSTE1-04 PIC X(10).
                 05 VIRTEL-POSTE1-05 PIC X(10).
                 05 VIRTEL-POSTE1-06 PIC X(10).
                 05 VIRTEL-POSTE1-07 PIC X(10).
                 05 VIRTEL-POSTE1-08 PIC X(10).
                 05 VIRTEL-POSTE1-09 PIC X(10).
                 05 VIRTEL-FILLER1-FAE6 PIC X(913).

         in the Procedure Division:

             MOVE 'SENDPAGW' TO VIRTEL-FONCTION-FAC8
             MOVE 0 TO VIRTEL-CODE-RETOUR-FAC8
             MOVE 'WEB2VIRT' TO VIRTEL-PAGE-HTML
             MOVE 'DEMO ' TO VIRTEL-REPERTOIRE
             MOVE SPACES TO VIRTEL-FILLER-FAC8
             CALL 'VIRTEL' USING DFHEIBLK
                                 PARAMETRES-VIRTEL-FAC8
             MOVE 'SENDTABW' TO VIRTEL-FONCTION-FAE6
             MOVE 0 TO VIRTEL-CODE-RETOUR-FAE6
             MOVE 08 TO VIRTEL-LONG-POSTE.
             MOVE 9 TO VIRTEL-NBR-POSTE.
             MOVE 08 TO VIRTEL-LONG-NOM.
             MOVE 'CHP_NUM1' TO VIRTEL-NOM.
             MOVE 'VAL-001' TO VIRTEL-POSTE-01
             MOVE 'VAL-002' TO VIRTEL-POSTE-02.
             MOVE 'VAL-003' TO VIRTEL-POSTE-03.
             MOVE 'VAL-004' TO VIRTEL-POSTE-04.
             MOVE 'VAL-005' TO VIRTEL-POSTE-05.
             MOVE 'VAL-006' TO VIRTEL-POSTE-06.
             MOVE 'VAL-007' TO VIRTEL-POSTE-07.
             MOVE 'VAL-008' TO VIRTEL-POSTE-08.
             MOVE 'VAL-009' TO VIRTEL-POSTE-09.
             MOVE SPACES TO VIRTEL-FILLER-FAE6
             CALL 'VIRTEL' USING DFHEIBLK
                                 PARAMETRES-VIRTEL-FAE6
             MOVE VIRTEL-CODE-RETOUR-FAE6 TO TD-MSG-RETCODE
             MOVE 'SENDTABW' TO VIRTEL-FONCTION-FAE6
             MOVE 0 TO VIRTEL-CODE-RETOUR-FAE6
             MOVE 08 TO VIRTEL-LONG-POSTE.
             MOVE 9 TO VIRTEL-NBR-POSTE.
             MOVE 08 TO VIRTEL-LONG-NOM.
             MOVE 'CPT_NUM1' TO VIRTEL-NOM1.
             MOVE 'CPT-0001' TO VIRTEL-POSTE1-01.
             MOVE 'CPT-0002' TO VIRTEL-POSTE1-02.
             MOVE 'CPT-0003' TO VIRTEL-POSTE1-03.
             MOVE 'CPT-0004' TO VIRTEL-POSTE1-04.
             MOVE 'CPT-0005' TO VIRTEL-POSTE1-05.
             MOVE 'CPT-0006' TO VIRTEL-POSTE1-06.
             MOVE 'CPT-0007' TO VIRTEL-POSTE1-07.
             MOVE 'CPT-0008' TO VIRTEL-POSTE1-08.
             MOVE 'CPT-0009' TO VIRTEL-POSTE1-09.
             MOVE SPACES TO VIRTEL-FILLER1-FAE6
             CALL 'VIRTEL' USING DFHEIBLK
                                 PARAMETRES-VIRTEL-FAE6
         MOVE VIRTEL-CODE-RETOUR-FAE6 TO TD-MSG-RETCODE

 *Example of VIRTEL Web Integration application using CALL VIRTEL*

-3.4.4.6.2.
-CALL VIRTEL return codes
+*3.4.4.5.2.
+CALL VIRTEL return codes*

-3.4.4.6.2.1.
 Return codes for the SENDPAGW function

     The VIRTEL-CODE-RETOUR field should be initialized to 0.
 The following values may be returned:

     0
         OK, VIRTEL request accepted (does not guarantee that page has been displayed in browser) 1
         Invalid function
     2
         HTML page name invalid (blank or low-value)
     3
         Directory name invalid (blank or low-value)

-3.4.4.6.2.2.
 Return codes for the SENDTABW function

     The VIRTEL-CODE-RETOUR field should be initialized to 0.
 The following values may be returned:

     0
         OK, VIRTEL request accepted (does not guarantee that page has been displayed in browser) 1
         Invalid function
     11
         Length of NAME non-numeric
     12
         Length of VALUE non-numeric
     13
         Number of values is non-numeric

 .. _#_V456UG_host4web: